rpmuller/ePubs/WesternPhilosophy.md

 than intellect, but it has deeper uses which make it desirable to bring it back into greater prominence.
-Bergson wishes to make intellect "turn inwards on itself, snd awaken the potentialities of intuition which still slumber within it/' The relation between instinct and intellect is compared to that between sight and touch.
+Bergson wishes to make intellect "turn inwards on itself, snd awaken the potentialities of intuition which still slumber within it."
+The relation between instinct and intellect is compared to that between sight and touch.
 Intellect, we are told, will not give knowledge of things at a distance; indeed the function of science is said to be to explain sll perceptions in terms of touch.

-"Instinct alone/' he says, "is knowledge at a distance* It has the same relation to intelligence that vision has to touch/' We may observe in passing that, as appears in many passages, Bcrgson u a strong visualizer, whose thought is always conducted by means of visual images.
+"Instinct alone," he says, "is knowledge at a distance* It has the same relation to intelligence that vision has to touch."
+We may observe in passing that, as appears in many passages, Bcrgson is a strong visualizer, whose thought is always conducted by means of visual images.

-The essential characteristic of intuition is that it Joes not divide the world into separate things, a* the intellect docs; although Bergson does not use these words, *e might datcnbt it su synthetic rather than analytic.
-It apprehends a multiplicity, but a multiplicity of interpenetrating processes, not of *patul!v c*tcrtul bodies.
+The essential characteristic of intuition is that it Joes not divide the world into separate things, a* the intellect docs; although Bergson does not use these words, He might datcnbt it su synthetic rather than analytic.
+It apprehends a multiplicity, but a multiplicity of interpenetrating processes, not of patul!v ctcrtul bodies.
 There are in truth no thingi " things ami utr arc only views, taken by our mind, of becoming.
-Thrrc arc no thtn#*, there are only actions/' This view of the world, which appear* difficult and unnatural to intellect, is easy and natural to intuition.
+Thrrc arc no thtn#*, there are only actions."
+This view of the world, which appear* difficult and unnatural to intellect, is easy and natural to intuition.
 Mcmojy affords an instance of what is meant, for in memory the pan live* on into the present and interpenetrates it.
 Apart from mmd, the